eddyespinal706/EBBA_Project/README.md

 # EBBA Project.

-This is a suit of tools for small business that helps with:
+This is a suit of tools for small businesses that helps with:

  * Sales.
  * Inventory.